Quantum illumination with asymmetrically squeezed two-mode light: Introduction

-Since quantum states exploited in QI can be written in Gaussian state form, more realistic description of QI, called the Gaussian QI, has been studied \cite{Tan2008,SL09,Barzanjeh2015,Wilde2017,Karsa2020}.
-The Gaussian QI uses a two-mode squeezed vacuum(TMSV) state as a resource of the target detection where a TMSV state has a larger two-mode correlation compared to classically allowed.
-In QI, one mode of a TMSV state, called signal mode, is sent to a target for detection, and the other, idler mode, is retained ideally.
-The return mode from the target and the idler mode are jointly measured, and a decision is made from the measurement outcomes.
-To demonstrate the quantum advantage of the Gaussian QI, implementable QI receivers have been studied \cite{Guha2009,Guha2009-1,Zhuang2017,Karsa2020-1,Jo2021}.
-Furthermore, QI was experimentally demonstrated in laboratories not only using optical wavelengths \cite{Lopaeva2013,Zhang2015,England2019} but also using microwave frequencies \cite{Luong2019,Barzanjeh2020}.
+Quantum illumination(QI) is a novel remote target detection scheme \cite{Lloyd2008,Tan2008} which exploits quantum correlation under a very noisy channel.
+QI presents a better target detection performance compared to its classical counterpart, called classical illumination(CI), with the same transmission energy.
+After the first proposal using single-photon level states \cite{Lloyd2008}, there have been many studies in QI \cite{Tan2008,Luong2020-1,Guha2009,SL09, Wilde2017, Lopaeva2013, Zhang2015, England2019, Luong2019,Barzanjeh2015, Barzanjeh2020, Karsa2020, Devi, Ragy, Zhang14, Sanz, Liu17, Weedbrook, Bradshaw2017, Zubairy, Stefano19, Palma, Ray, Sun, Ranjith, Sandbo, Aguilar, Sussman, Lee, Zhuang2017, Karsa2020-1,Yung,Shapiro2019,Guha2009-1,Jo2021,Lee2021,Daum2020,Lanzagorta2020,Bourassa2020,Bourassa2020-1,Blakely2021,Cai2020,Zhuang2017-1,Bradshaw2021}.
+Among them, it is realistic to use Gaussian states as input resources so that it is called Gaussian QI \cite{Tan2008,SL09,Barzanjeh2015,Wilde2017,Karsa2020}, where it is typical to use a two-mode squeezed vacuum(TMSV) state consisting of signal and idler modes.
+In QI, the signal mode is sent to a target for detection, and the idler mode is retained ideally.
+After the return mode from the target is jointly measured with the idler mode, the decision is made in terms of the measurement outcomes.
+There were some proposals of QI receivers \cite{Guha2009,Guha2009-1,Zhuang2017,Karsa2020-1,Jo2021,Lee2021} which demonstrate the quantum advantage of Gaussian QI over CI.
+Experimentally, QI was implemented in laboratories not only using optical frequencies \cite{Lopaeva2013,Zhang2015,England2019} but also using microwave ones \cite{Luong2019,Barzanjeh2020}.

-Intuitively, increasing a probe power leads performance enhancement of a target detection protocol.
-An energy of a squeezed vacuum state is related with a squeezing parameter of squeezing operation, and thus, highly squeezed light would provide better sensitivity in QI.
-However, generation of a bright TMSV state needs demanding technologies.
-The reported mean photon number of a squeezed vacuum state is roughly $7.4$ in an optical frequency \cite{Vahlbruch2016} and one in a microwave regime \cite{Barzanjeh2020,Sandbo}.
-To overcome this technical issue, signal amplification on a generated TMSV state was studied \cite{Bourassa2020}.
-In \cite{Bourassa2020}, equal amplification on the two modes was considered, and a two-mode correlation of the amplified state was analyzed to investigate a performance of the quantum-enhanced noise radar \cite{Sandbo}.
+Intuitively, increasing the signal energy enhances the performance of a target detection protocol.
+The energy of a TMSV state increases with a squeezing parameter, such that highly squeezed light would provide better performance in target detection.
+Since the reported mean photon number of a single-mode squeezed vacuum state is roughly up to $7.41$ in an optical frequency \cite{Vahlbruch2016} and $1.19$ in a microwave one \cite{Dassonneville2021}, it is a demanding technology of generating a bright TMSV state, i.e., a TMSV state with a large squeezing parameter.
+To overcome the issue, there was a study on signal amplification of a TMSV state \cite{Bourassa2020}, where the two-mode correlation of an equally amplified state was investigated for the performance of a quantum-enhanced noise radar which measures the signal and idler modes separately.